plotly/angular-plotly.js/README.md

 ---

-Supports Angular 8.x and up.
-If you want to use with Angular 7.x, [please read the FAQ](https://github.com/plotly/angular-plotly.js/blob/master/FAQ.md#how-to-support-angular-7x-).
+Supports Angular 9.x and up.
+If you want to use with Angular 8.x, please use version [`angular-plotly.js@1.x`](https://github.com/plotly/angular-plotly.js/tree/1.x).

 ## Content